 But, as we’ve seen, not only children have amygdala hijackings… As parents, we have bad days.
 As parents we also have to deal with highly emotional little ones, having their share of amygdala hijackings throughout the day, every day… It can be tough to cope sometimes.

 The good news?

 Firstly – as a parent you now have a better understanding of your child’s world and can relate to them when they are having a tantrum.
 This understanding fosters much needed patience.

 Secondly – studies in adults reveal that simply an awareness that you are having an amygdala hijacking is enough to give you the ability to deal with it appropriately.
 Just acknowledging it, gives your thinking-brain the heads-up and enables it to use the ‘pin code’ to deactivate that emotional outburst.
 You know you have 18 minutes to calm down (before you hoot, swear or send that email…) and a further 3-4 hours of being a little more sensitive.
 So you can remove yourself from the situation, and take a few deep breaths.
 Remember to be gentle with yourself and your loved ones in this time and avoid indulging in behaviour that you’ll probably regret later.

 Now isn’t that great news?

 when we know better… we do better

 *Practica Parents: The very nature of the Practica Programme is to create the structure, order and predictability that your child craves and needs for optimal development.
-The Programme offers a wide variety of activities that may seem overwhelming to time-strapped parents who try to do everything – but this variety is only there to offer choice and it’s not intended to be a fixed curriculum.
-Remember, however, that no one is more central in your child’s life than you are and that no one can take your place.
-So relax and focus on using the Practica Programme in your unique situation to make the most of the time that you DO spend with your child.
+The Programme offers a wide variety of activities that may seem overwhelming to time-strapped parents who try to do everything – especially if you’re homeschooling.
+However, this variety is only there to offer choice and so that your curriculum can be agile.
+Remember, always, that no one is more central in your child’s life than you are and that no one can take your place.
+So relax and focus on using the Practica Programme in your unique situation to make the most of the time that you DO set aside to spend with your child.